 The domestic fixed interest allocation, or the Domestic Fixed Interest Portfolio, consists of short and long term bonds.
-As at 31 December 2019, the Fund’s allocation to this asset class was 46.0% of the total portfolio, a significant increase from the prior year due to the Trustees of the Fund and KFM’s conscious effort to improved overall yields of domestic fixed income by moving excess cash into this asset class.
+As at 31 December 2020, the Fund’s allocation to this asset class was 49.1% of the total portfolio, a significant increase from the prior year due to the Trustees of the Fund and KFM’s conscious effort to improved overall yields of domestic fixed income by moving excess cash and reinvesting maturities back into the (higher yielding) asset class.

 Domestic Fixed Income – Short Term

-The Fund’s domestic short term fixed income allocation comprises of PNG Treasury Bills, Interest Bearing Deposits (IBD) with approved PNG Banks and Financial Institutions, loans in PNG Kina and other PGK interest-earning investments with a fixed rate of return and term to maturity of more than one day and less than or equal to 365 days at inception.
+The Fund’s domestic short term fixed income allocation comprises PNG Government Treasury Bills (TBills), Interest Bearing Deposits (IBD) with approved PNG Banks and Financial Institutions, loans in PNG Kina and other PGK interest-earning investments with a fixed rate of return, and term to maturity of more than one day, and less than or equal to 365 days at inception.

-As of 31 December 2019, the Fund had 23.2% of the portfolio in domestic short term fixed income.
-This compares with the SAA target of 7% and can be described as a significantly overweight investment in this asset class.
-This is explained by continued systemic constraints in accessing foreign currency to meet the SAA together with no long term government securities being offered in the first half of 2019 which triggered the Fund to invest
+As at 31 December 2020, the Fund held 24.7% of the portfolio in domestic short term fixed income.
+This compares with the SAA target of 8%, a significantly overweight investment in this asset class.
+This is explained by ongoing systemic constraints in accessing foreign currency to meet the SAA target, together with less long-term government securities being offered during the year.

-Short term government securities offered during the year had favourable yield and the Fund remains a regular participant in BPNG auctions.
-During the 2019 calendar year, the Fund invested most of its excess cash together with maturities from both the long and short term fixed income into short term government securities.
-The effect of this was to improve the overall yield for the Fund’s investment.
-The Trustee of the Fund, in conjunction with KFM,
+Short term government securities offered during the year had favourable yield and the Fund remains a regular participant in TBill auctions conducted by BPNG.
+During the 2020 calendar year, the Fund sold K150.0m worth of TBills through the PNG Government’s Quantitative Easing (QE) program, and reinvested the proceeds in longer-term, higher yielding fixed income securities.
+The effect of these transactions was to improve the overall yield of the portfolio.
+The Trustees of the Fund, in consultation with KFM, actively managed the Fund’s TBill holdings during the year.

 Domestic Fixed Income – Long Term

-The domestic equities allocation, or the Domestic Equities Portfolio, consists of listed and unlisted equities.
-As of 31 December 2019, the Fund’s allocation to this asset class was 22.1% of the Fund value, a significant decrease from the prior year due to downward revaluations of a number of the unlisted equities consistent with the challenging domestic market environment
+The domestic equities allocation consists of listed and unlisted equities, with exposure to some of PNG’s most well-known brands and companies.
+The Fund’s allocation to this asset class was 19.1%, a significant decrease from the prior year due to downward revaluations of a number of the unlisted equities, consistent with the challenging domestic market environment, together with the impact of the COVID-19 pandemic

 |Bank South Pacific Ltd||POMSoX||Banking/Finance|